abrasive/shairport/README.md

 Shairport 2.0 does Audio Synchronisation
 ---------------------------
 Shairport 2.0 allows you to set a delay (a "latency") from when music is sent by iTunes or your iOS device to when it is played in the Shairport audio device.
 The latency can be set to match the latency of other output devices playing the music, achieving audio synchronisation.
-Shairport 2.0 uses extra timing information to stay in sync with the source's time signals.
+Shairport 2.0 uses extra timing information to stay in sync with the source's time signals, eliminating "drift", where audio streams slowly drift out of synchronisation.

 What else?
 --------------
-* Shairport 2.0 tries to offer finer control at very top and very bottom of the volume range.
-See http://tangentsoft.net/audio/atten.html for a good discussion.
+* Shairport 2.0 offers finer control at very top and very bottom of the volume range.
+See http://tangentsoft.net/audio/atten.html for a good discussion of audio "attenuators", upon which volume control in Shairport 2 is modelled.
 * Shairport 2.0 will mute properly if the hardware supports it.
 * If it has to use software volume and mute controls, the response time is shorter than before.